HardlyDifficult/Tutorials/Outline.md

 <hr></details>
 <details><summary>What is Anti Aliasing and why disable it?</summary>

-Anti Aliasing is a technique used to smooth jagged edges.
+Anti Aliasing is a technique used to smooth jagged edges as shown here:

 <img src="https://qph.ec.quoracdn.net/main-qimg-10856ecbea4f439fb9fb751d41ff704a" width=50% />

-When working with sprites, we often want control over images down to the pixel.
+Like changing the filter mode to Point, we do this when working with sprites because we often want control over images down to the pixel.

 Anti-aliasing may lead to unexpected gaps or distortions when sprites are side by side.
-Here is an example that appears when using tiling:
+Here is an example that appears when using tiling and Anti Aliasing is enabled:

 <img src="http://i.imgur.com/vY5YmVj.png" width=50% />